-To qualify for incentives through the Combined Heat and Power Incentive Program equipment must be new and installed after receipt of the formal pre-approval letter from the program administrator.
-All installations must be installed and operational (generating) by Dec 31, 2019.
+To qualify for incentives for a CHP project through the Custom Program, equipment must be new and installed after receipt of the formal pre-approval letter from the program administrator.
+All installations must be installed and operational (generating) by Dec.
+31, 2019.

 How Do I Apply For Incentives?

-Step 1 – The participant should complete and submit a Combined Heat and Power Incentive application online and upload required documents through the application portal.
-The following documents are required for a pre-approval:
+Step 1 – The participant should complete and submit a Custom Program application for the CHP project and upload the following list of required documents through the online application portal.

 - Completed and signed W-9 tax form for the incentive payee.
 The W-9 form must be current and dated within the last 24 months.

 - Copy of utility bill to conﬁrm account number and service address.
-If desired, the participant may obscure all cost and rate related information.
+If desired, the participant may redact all cost- and rate-related information.

-- All energy calculations associated with the project, including hourly heat and electric load analysis for facility
+- All energy calculations associated with the project, including hourly heat and electric load analysis for the facility.

 - Please include a checklist of the following key information provided, along with location (e.g., file name or page):